message/iata/QA.md

 4. Passengers must have a quarantine hotel reservation for 7 days made at <a href="https://www.qatarairwaysholidays.com/qa-en/welcome-home-7-night-booking/overview">https://www.qatarairwaysholidays.com/qa-en/welcome-home-7-night-booking/overview</a>.
 - This does not apply to:
 - passengers arriving from Australia, Brunei Darussalam, China (People's Rep.), Cuba, Hong Kong (SAR China), Iceland, Ireland (Rep.), Japan, Korea (Rep.), Macao (SAR China), Malaysia, Mauritius, Mexico, Myanmar, New Zealand, Oman, Singapore, Thailand or Viet Nam;
 - passengers with a COVID-19 vaccination certificate issued outside of Qatar.
-Vaccines accepted are AstraZeneca, Johnson & Johnson, Moderna and Pfizer/BioNTech.
+Vaccines accepted are AstraZeneca, Covishield, Johnson & Johnson, Moderna and Pfizer/BioNTech.
 They must have received:
 - the single Johnson & Johnson vaccine dose at least 14 days before arrival, or
-- the second AstraZeneca, Moderna or Pfizer/BioNTech vaccine dose at least 14 days before arrival.
+- the second AstraZeneca, Covishield, Moderna or Pfizer/BioNTech vaccine dose at least 14 days before arrival.
 More details can be found at <a href="https://tinyurl.com/w52x7pvb">https://tinyurl.com/w52x7pvb</a>;
 - nationals and residents of Qatar with a COVID-19 vaccination certificate issued in Qatar if they received the second vaccine dose at least 14 days before arrival.
 If they have not received the second vaccine dose at least 14 days before arrival, they will be subject to home quarantine for 7 days or until they complete the required 14 days, whichever is shorter;
 - passengers younger than 18 years residing in Qatar traveling alone or with family members.
 Family members must have a COVID-19 vaccination certificate and must have received the second vaccine dose at least 14 days before arrival;
 - passengers older than 75 years residing in Qatar and one escort.
 They must reside in the same place as the escort;